zhuy16/learning_notes/0_conda_environments.md

 https://www.youtube.com/watch?v=xFciV6Ew5r4

-**in the command line, we enter and get evaluation printed. but in sublime text, you have to use print() function to get out the value!**
+In the command line, we enter and get evaluation printed. but in sublime text, you have to use print() function to get out the value!

 # jupyterhub setup on Locus (NIAID HPC system)